Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 470 4GB is a lot (approximately 120%) faster with regards to AA than the Radeon HD 6790, and able to handle higher screen resolutions without slowing down too much. (explain)
+The Radeon RX 470 4GB will be quite a bit (more or less 120%) faster with regards to anti-aliasing than the Radeon HD 6790, and also able to handle higher screen resolutions without losing too much performance. (explain)

 Radeon RX 470 4GB 29632 Mpixels/sec